 - Take the two longer pierces with the mortise holes.
-Push the bar into a stretcher piece - this will create a T shape.
+Push the bar into a stretcher piece, creating a T shape.

 - Turn the T shape around, creating an upside-down T shape.
-Now, take the next longest stretcher piece pushing into the center of the mortise hole, creating a H shape.
+Now, take the next longest stretcher piece pushing into the centre of the mortise hole, creating an H shape.

-- Take one of the two remaining stretcher pieces and push it to the next two available corners (at the top).
-At this stage, no need to worry about the frames being looser, as that can be tightened up with a mallet at the end.
+- Please take one of the remaining stretcher pieces and push it to the next two available corners (at the top).
+At this stage, there is no need to worry about the frames being looser, as they can be tightened up with a mallet at the end.

-- Lastly, use the mallet on all the corners to tighten up the stretcher frame.
+- Lastly, use the mallet on all corners to tighten the stretcher frame.